In 2017, Americans spent almost $70 billion on their pets.

 Of that, almost $30 billion was spent on food. $30 billion.

 If anyone ever tells you money doesn’t rule the pet food industry, just think about that number.
-Pet food companies jump on dog food trends and try to create foods that follow them.
+Pet food companies jump on food trends and try to follow them.
 But most actually fail when you look a little closer at them.

 We’ve looked at dog food trends and what the pet food industry is saying people want.
 But s